ntustison/PaperANTsX/Text/intro.md

-a hippocampal segmentation tool; the winning entry of the MICCAI 2017 white matter hyperintensity segmentation competition [@Li:2018aa]; MRI super resolution using deep-projection networks [@Haris:2018aa]; and NoBrainer, a T1-weighted brain extraction approach based on FreeSurfer. (see Figure
+a hippocampal segmentation tool; the winning entry of the MICCAI 2017 white matter hyperintensity segmentation competition [@Li:2018aa]; MRI super resolution using deep-projection networks [@Haris:2018aa]; and NoBrainer, a T1-weighted brain extraction approach based on FreeSurfer (see Figure
 \ref{fig:antsXnetTools}).

+The most recent ANTsX developmental work involves recreating our popular ANTs cortical thickness \textcolor{blue}{cross-sectional}[@Tustison:2014ab]
+\textcolor{blue}{and longitudinal}[@Tustison:2019aa] pipeline\textcolor{blue}{s}
-The most recent ANTsX developmental work involves recreating our popular ANTs cortical thickness pipeline [@Tustison:2014ab;@Tustison:2019aa] within the ANTsXNet framework for, amongst other potential benefits, increased computational efficiency.
-This structural processing pipeline is currently available as open-source within the ANTsXNet libraries which underwent a thorough evaluation using both cross-sectional and longitudinal data and discussed within the context of our previous evaluation of our classical ANTs pipelines [@Tustison:2014ab;@Tustison:2019aa].
+within the ANTsXNet framework for, amongst other potential benefits, increased computational efficiency.  \textcolor{blue}{These} structural processing pipeline\textcolor{blue}{s are} currently available as open-source within the ANTsXNet libraries which underwent a thorough evaluation using both cross-sectional and longitudinal data and discussed within the context of our previous evaluations [@Tustison:2014ab;@Tustison:2019aa].
 Note that related work has been recently reported by external groups [@Rebsamen:2020aa;@Henschel:2020aa].
 Fortunately, these overlapping contributions provide a context for comparison to simultaneously motivate the utility of the ANTsX ecosystem and to editorialize with respect to best practices in the field.